Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 price per person

-When to go to Tanzania – Zanzibar?
+When to travel to Tanzania – Zanzibar?

 For Zanzibar, the best periods are January–February (hot dry season, calm waters, ideal for the beach and diving) and July–September (cool dry season, excellent conditions for the beach and snorkeling).
 The long rains from March to May should be avoided.